Skip to main content

 At the small company that I worked at, I primarily focused on print design.
 I was also not paid very much, so I started doing freelance work on the side, and that freelance work was almost all UI design.

 Then one day, something really unexpected happened.
-Out of the blue, one of my old design teachers called me up and said that the school was looking for teachers and the next thing I knew, I was teaching!
+Out of the blue, one of my old teachers called me up and said that the school was looking for teachers and the next thing I knew, I was teaching!

 The only downside was the web classes were all introductory ones, and after 2 years, I was looking for more, and I decided to start my own YouTube channel.
 The idea here was more about keeping up to date and giving myself a reason to keep on learning and pushing and going deeper.
 I never had planned for it to grow and become something that would grow to what it's become today.